 That “normal” included scary late-night phone calls—“I’ve been in a shooting, but I’m OK”—and nights when Bill got out of bed at 2:00 a.m. to go on a SWAT call.

 About 20 years into their marriage, even though they lived in the same home, the couple found themselves further apart than ever.
-Bill had been working third shift for a while, which meant that he was gone from 8 p.m. to 8 a.m.
+Bill worked third shift for a while, which meant that he was gone from 8 p.m. to 8 a.m.
 And since Deborah worked days, “we literally never saw each other,” he recalls.

-Divorce was never mentioned, Deborah says, “but there was a complacency.
+We never mentioned divorce, Deborah says, “but there was a complacency.
 It started wearing thin.”

 Finally, things got to a point where they knew they needed to do something to salvage their strained relationship.
 “We got more involved at church and reached out to pastors for help,” Bill says.
 “We learned how to make time for each other.”